 Trial on all of the equitable claims in this matter began June 2, 2003.
 On September 10, 2003, the court issued its decision in a Memorandum and Order (the "Order").
 In the Order, the court found that certain entities and individuals breached their fiduciary duties to Triple Five.
 The court did not award Triple Five damages but instead awarded Triple Five equitable and other relief and imposed a constructive trust on that portion of the Mall of America owned by us.
 Specifically, as it relates to us, the court ordered that Triple Five was entitled to purchase from us the one-half partnership interest that we purchased from Teachers in October 1999, provided Triple Five remits to us the sum of \$81.38 million within nine months of the Order.
 The court further held that we must disgorge all "net profits" that we received as a result of our ownership interest in the Mall from October 1999 to the present.
 The court appointed a Special Master to, among other things, calculate "net profits," and, on May 3, 2004, the Special Master issued a memorandum order regarding "net profits."
 On May 27, 2004, the court affirmed the "net profits" memorandum order ("Net Profits Order").
 On June 24, 2004, the court issued an order on a motion for ancillary relief filed by Triple Five ("Ancillary Relief Order").
 The Ancillary Relief Order, among other things, found that it was appropriate that we indemnify Triple Five for any "expenses, losses or claims arising out of or connected to Triple Five's purchase of the Operating Partnership's interest in the Mall, in particular claims made by any Simon entity, any Teachers entity, and/or any Mall lender."

-On June 4, 2004, GMAC Commercial Mortgage Corporation, in its capacity as servicer for the Trustee for registered certificate holders of Mall of America Capital Company LLC Miscellaneous Pass-Through Certificates ("MOA Mortgage Lender"), commenced an action in the United States District Court for the District of Minnesota seeking to enjoin Triple Five's purchase of our one-half partnership interest, alleging that the MOA Mortgage Lender has the right to consent to the purchase.
-Without waiving any of their respective rights, the parties, including Triple Five and us, agreed to extend the date by which the purchase was to occur.
-On August 6, 2004, the court-ordered sale of our one-half partnership interest to Triple Five was completed.
+On June 4, 2004, GMAC Commercial Mortgage Corporation, in its capacity as servicer for the Trustee for registered certificate holders of Mall of America Capital Company LLC Miscellaneous Pass-Through Certificates ("MOA Mortgage Lender"), commenced an action in the District Court for the State of Minnesota seeking to enjoin Triple Five's purchase of our one-half partnership interest, alleging that the MOA Mortgage Lender has the right to consent to the purchase.
+Without waiving any of their respective rights, the parties, including Triple Five and us, have agreed to extend the date by which the purchase must occur to August 7, 2004, to allow time for the MOA Mortgage Lender to grant or withhold its consent to Triple Five's purchase of our interest.

 We disagree with many aspects of the Order, the Ancillary Relief Order and the Net Profits Order.
 We have appealed the Order to the United States Court of Appeals for the Eighth Circuit.
-Briefing on the appeal is complete.
+Briefing on the appeal is complete and we are awaiting a date for oral argument.
 The Eighth Circuit has denied our motion to stay pertinent provisions of the Order pending appeal.
-We have also appealed the Ancillary Relief Order to the Eighth Circuit and briefing on that appeal is scheduled to be completed by October 5, 2004.
-The appeals of the Order and the Ancillary Relief Order will be heard together, and we are awaiting an oral argument date.
-It is not, however, possible to provide an assurance of the ultimate outcome of the litigation.
+We have also appealed the Ancillary Relief Order and the Net Profits Order to the Eighth Circuit.
+It is not possible to provide any assurance of the ultimate outcome of this litigation.